Invariants of graph drawings in the plane: Multiple intersections in combinatorial geometry

+In topology it is more traditional (because sometimes more convenient) to work not with hypergraphs but with {\it complexes} (we shall not use longer name `abstract finite simplicial complexes').
+The following results are stated for complexes, although some of them are correct for hypergraphs.

-A close but different notion is {\it $k$-complex}.
-(Complexes are more common for topologists while hypergraphs are more familiar in combinatorics.)
-A {\it complex} (more precisely, abstract finite simplicial complex) is a collection of closed faces (=simplices) of some simplex.
-In combinatorial terms, a complex is a collection of subsets of a finite set such that if a subset $A$ is in the collection, then each subset of $A$ is in the collection, A {\it $k$-complex} is a complex containing at most $k$-dimensional simplices.
-The two-element subsets are called {\it edges}, and the three-element subsets are called {\it (2-dimensional) faces} of the complex.
+A {\bf complex} $K=(V,F)$ is a finite set $V=V(K)$ together with a collection $F=F(K)\subset 2^V$ of subsets of $V$ such that if a subset $\sigma$ is in the collection, then each subset of $\sigma$ is in the collection.
+(Hence $F\ni\emptyset$.)
+In an equivalent geometric language, a complex is a collection of closed faces (=subsimplices) of some simplex.
+A {\bf $k$-complex} is a complex containing at most $(k+1)$-element subsets, i.e. at most $k$-dimensional simplices.